porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/mixins.md

 Given values are:
 `copy | small`

-Possible headline mixin for usage with SCSS (where {v} is the value):
+Possible body text mixin for usage with SCSS (where {v} is the value):
 ```
 @include p-text-{v};
 ```